canjs/can-queues/doc/methods/enqueueByQueue.md

  * **args** {Array}: Optional.
 The arguments to `apply` to each task fn.
  * **makeMeta** {Function}: Optional.
 A function that takes ( `task`, `context`, `args` ) and returns an Object that will be the `meta` argument when the task is called.
  * **reasonLog** {Object}: Optional.
 A property attached to the `meta` object as `meta.reasonLog` before `task` is called.

-## stack()

-A function that returns an array of all the instance queue tasks that ran up to this point during a flush for debugging.

-The stack spans all 4 instance queues so it will show which tasks from which queues executed in what order during the flush up to that point.

-Returns an empty array in production.

-## logStack()

-Logs the return value of `this.stack()`.
-Extremely useful in debugging during a flush.